 To buy, renew, reword midterm, or trigger Product Liability Insurance: contact us.
-DeshCap is Google's # 1 Liability Risk Manager worldwide.
-We contractually guarantee net cost for tailored and relevant coverage that we structure independently of any insurance broker or company for best value to you.
+We contractually guarantee lowest cost within the global insurance marketplace for tailored coverage that we structure independently of any insurance broker or lobbyist.
+DeshCap is ranked #1 for Liability Risk worldwide and Top Operational Risk Advisor.

 This content is independent of any content coming from insurance brokers, insurers, law firms, or other insurance lobbyists.
 Commercial insurance is rarely taught in schools, and when it is, it’s mostly done through the lens of brokers or insurers.
 There are many misconceptions around Product Liability Insurance, like many other topics in commercial insurance, due to bad habits acquired through the over reliance on insurance brokers or insurers or information providers who are lobbied by them.
 It is also important to note that insurance has both an operational aspect and a legal aspect, on which we put weights of 95% and 5% respectively in terms of importance to protecting a business and its investors (the point is that going to court to enforce coverage defeats the purpose of buying insurance, so you want to make sure that whatever insurance you buy protects your business right and pays out fast on large losses).